Lasha-Arveladze/FrontendMentor-challanges/qr-code-component-main/README.md

 ## My process

 First I analyzed the structure of the given example.
 Create a variables from given style-guide.
-As it was one dimensional layout I though Flex-box would be a best way to go and built it using this tool.
+As it was one dimensional layout I though there was no use of Flexbox or Grid and build layout only with margins.

 ### Built with